“Lower Than Angels”

 The Scriptures teach that in heaven and before the incarnation, the Son of God was infinitely higher than the angels.
 “For unto us a Child is born… and His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace” (Isaiah 9:6 also Micah 5:2).
 For He was one with the Father from the days of eternity.
 “In the beginning was the Word, and the Word was with God, and the Word was God” (John 1:1 also Psalms 90:2; Proverbs 8:22–30).
 Thus, the Son is no less God than is the Father (John 14:9, 11).

-However, when the Son of God became a man, He voluntarily became a human and necessitated no special treatment.
+However, when the Son of God was incarnated, He voluntarily became a human and necessitated no special treatment.
 But even under these conditions He did not renounce His Divinity.
 He knew whence He came (John 13:3).
-He had power to forgive sins (Matt.
-9:6).
+He had power to forgive sins (Matthew 9:6).
 He could call to His aid more than twelve legions of angels (Matthew 26:53).

-Through Christ, our human nature gained access to victory over its natural tendency to sin.
-Because of Christ’s victory over sin, humans may have victory over sin as well (Romans 8:1–4).
+Through Christ, our human nature gained access to victory over its natural tendency to sin (Romans 8:1–4).
 In Him, believers can be “more than conquerors” (Romans 8:37), for God gives” the victory through our Lord Jesus Christ” (1 Corinthians 15:57).
 This victory is over both sin and its wages of death (Galatians 2:20).